510 Thread Compatibility Guide: Why Your Cart Doesn’t Fit (And How to Fix It)

 When “Universal” Doesn’t Quite Mean Universal

-Maybe your new cart won’t screw on all the way.
-Maybe it connects physically but produces no vapor.
-Maybe the cart wobbles, or sits crooked, or the airflow is blocked.
+Your cart won’t screw on.
+Or it screws on but produces no vapor.
+Or it wobbles, sits crooked, or blocks the airflow.
 Maybe you bought a pod-system cart by accident and it doesn’t have threads at all.

-These problems are more common than most people think, and they almost always have simple fixes.
-This guide covers every 510 thread compatibility issue you’re likely to encounter — what causes it, how to identify it, and how to solve it.
+These are the most common 510 thread compatibility complaints, and they almost all have simple fixes you can do in under a minute.
+This guide covers every issue you’re likely to encounter — what causes it, how to identify it, how to fix it, and which adapters or batteries prevent it from happening again.

 If your battery isn’t working at all (not just a cart fit issue), start with our complete troubleshooting guide instead.
 This guide focuses specifically on when the cart and battery don’t play nicely together.